Keyfactor/godaddy-cagateway/README.md

 To begin, you must have the AnyGateway Service installed and operational before attempting to configure the GoDaddy AnyGateway plugin.
 Follow the installation instructions
 [here](https://devops.corp.keyfactor.com/MainCollection/SolutionEngineering/_wiki/wikis/SolutionEngineering.wiki?wikiVersion=GBwikiMaster&pagePath=%2FAnyGateway%2FInstallation%20%26%20Configuration).

-A production GoDaddy account must be set up that will be associated with the gateway and an API Key created.
+A production GoDaddy account must be set up that will be associated with the gateway and an API Key/Secret created.
 For more information on how to create an API Key, follow the instructions [here](https://developer.godaddy.com/keys).

 ### Installation and Configuration